Bill-Gray/PDCursesMod/fb/README.md

 - Fallback fonts.
 - Fullwidth characters.
 For these,  we may need one font that is,  say,  8 pixels wide (for most characters) and one that is 16 pixels wide for the fullwidth characters.
 That may be an extension of the above task of having fallback fonts : "Didn't find the desired glyph in the 'normal' font?
 Maybe it's in a fallback font."
 - Combining characters.
 This may actually not be too difficult,  if ORring glyphs together works,  as it theoretically ought.
 - Resizing by selecting a different font.
-You'd probably have to specify some fonts,  and could then switch among them with Ctrl-+ and Ctrl--.
+You'd probably specify some fonts with `PDC_FONT2`, `PDC_FONT3`,  etc.,  and could then cycle through them with Ctrl-Shift-Right Arrow and Ctrl-Shift-Left Arrow.
+On phones,  resizing may also occur when you rotate from landscape to portrait.
 - Programmatic resizing through `resize_term()`,  both before and after calling `initscr()`.
 - User-resizing and moving of windows,  if we can get the mouse to work.
 - Reserve a line at the top wherein the application title and close/full-screen/minimize buttons can go.